maryclaireteahan/adriennewalsh/readme/README.md

 - __F08 Contact Page - 'Send a message!'__

-    - The 'How to Find Us' panel of the Contact page gives the user an interactive google map showing the location of the company along with details on full address, phone number and administration email address in large font to make it easily readable.
-By clicking the 'View larger map' link the user can go to the google maps site for the address - this opens in a separate tab to allow ease of navigation.
+    - The 'Send a message!' panel of the Contact page allows the user to send a message/give feedback to Adrienne and if they want.
+The user is asked to provide their first name, last name and email address when sending a message.
+Sending the message will result in a new tab showing the results (at the moment the user is simply shown the formdump.codeinstitute.net page with the data they submitted displayed)

     ![Contact Page](../readme/documentation/supp-images/contact.png)